-The Company's has identified twelve months as its normal operating cycle.
+The Operating cycle is the time between the acquisition of assets for processing and their realization in cash and cash equivalents.
+The Company has identified twelve months as its normal operating cycle.

 3.2 Foreign Currencies

 Transactions and balances

 Foreign currency transactions are recorded in the functional currency, by applying to the foreign currency amount the exchange rate between the functional currency and the foreign currency at the date of the transaction.